dlang/DIPs/DIPs/DIP1NNN-DK.md

 With this rule, it holds that `is(typeof(assert(0) + assert(0)) == noreturn)`.
 Another example: In `[1, 2, 3] ~ assert(0)`, is it concatenating an `int` or an `int[]`?
 Since `noreturn` is the subtype of everything, it would technically be ambiguous.
-In practice, it doesn't matter---the resulting expression has type `int[]` and compiles to:
+In practice, it does not matter---the resulting expression has type `int[]` and compiles to:
 ```D
 auto __tmp = [1, 2, 3];
 assert(0);